 Supervision & Tutoring

 I know from my own experience that finding the right supervisor for our current practice, stage of development and support needs is vital.
-As a senior BACP accredited supervisor, I can offer you over 20 years of supervision experience, having worked in a wide variety of settings, including private practice, the not-for-profit sector, higher and further education, physical and mental health settings, abuse agencies, schools and young peoples services.
+As a Senior Accredited Member of BACP (Counsellor and Supervisor), I can offer you over 20 years of supervision experience, having worked in a wide variety of settings, including private practice, the not-for-profit sector, higher and further education, physical and mental health settings, abuse agencies, schools and young peoples services.

 I provide individual and group supervision to counsellors and psychotherapists in training, newly qualified or with many years of experience.
 I also work with managers, coordinators and practitioners who want to reflect on their work away from their organizations.

 My approach to supervision depends on your needs and preferred learning styles.
 Generally, however, I use integrative models of supervision, including Hawkins and Shohet, Inskipp and Proctor, and Clarkson, as well as more transpersonal perspectives.

 As an experienced tutor and lecturer, I can provide substantial theoretical as well as practical knowledge and experience.
 I worked at Bristol University for 16 years as a lecturer and supervisor on the MSc in Counselling and also at the Psychosynthesis Trust in London on the MA in Psychosynthesis Psychotherapy.
 I have recently completed work as a tutor for Bath Centre for Counselling and Psychotherapy (BCPC) on the Diploma in Counselling and for Metanoia in London on the MSc in Creative Writing for Therapeutic Purposes.